Diabetic Ketoacidosis Management

 • Healthy eating includes meal planning, food label reading, carbohydrate counting, and strategies for eating out.

-• Physical activity includes the benefits of activity as they related to better weight control, sleep habits and stress reduction.
+• Physical activity includes the benefits of activity related to better weight control, sleep habits, and stress reduction.

-• Medication usage overview to include medication administration, side effects, storage and cost issues.
+• Medication usage overview includes medication administration, side effects, storage, and cost issues.

-• Blood glucose monitoring and management to include proper use of monitoring devices and associated equipment cleaning/repair.
+• Blood glucose monitoring and management will include the proper use of monitoring devices and associated equipment, as well as cleaning/repair.

 • Prevention of complications (early detection, treatment, acute and chronic complications such as kidney disease and nerve damage; proper foot care)